-Periodically measure the rear shock preload on your Indian Scout.
+Periodically measure the rear shock preload on your Indian Motorcycle Scout, Scout Sixty, Scout Bobber, Scout Bobber Twenty or Scout Bobber Sixty model.
 For the most comfortable ride and proper ground clearance, you'll need to adjust the preload if your ride height is out of specification.
 You'll need an assistant to help you with this procedure, which is detailed in your Owner's Manual.

 Follow these steps:

-4. The ride height for a Scout or Scout Sixty should be 282 mm.
+4. The ride height for a Scout or Scout Sixty should be 282 mm (11.10 inches).
 For a Scout Bobber, it should be 275 mm.
 If the measurement differs, adjust the preload.

 Special tools are required to perform the rear shock preload adjustment on your Scout.
 To adjust the rear shock preload, you'll need a shock spanner wrench or shock adjustment tool.
 See your Indian Motorcycle Dealer with questions.
 To find a dealer near you, use the Dealer Locator.